yeschy1004/UnityAudioTranslateKit/README.md

 # UnityAudioTranslateKit
 The program leverages Google Translate to convert text into speech using Text-to-Speech (TTS) technology.

-Users can input a sentence in various languages, and the program translates it into speech audio.
+Users can input a sentence in various languages(English, Korean, Japanese, Chinese, Spanish), and the program translates it into speech audio.

 The generated audio can be played in real-time or saved as an MP3 file.
 It offers support for multiple languages and provides an efficient way to transform written content into spoken language.